astronomer/docs/astro/connect-external-services.md

 To find the namespace of your Deployment, go to your Deployment page in the Cloud UI and copy paste the value in the **Namespace** field.

-For a GCP project called `astronomer-prod-deployment` and a Deployment namespace called `geometrical-gyroscope-9932`, for example, the service account for the Deployment would be:
+For a Google Cloud project called `astronomer-prod-deployment` and a Deployment namespace called `geometrical-gyroscope-9932`, for example, the service account for the Deployment would be:

 ```text
 astro-geometrical-gyroscope-9932@astronomer-prod-deployment.iam.gserviceaccount.com